thunder45/service-translate/README.md

 # Service Translate - Real-Time Audio Translation with TTS

-**Multi-platform application for real-time Portuguese-to-multilingual audio translation with Text-to-Speech capabilities.**
+**Multi-platform application for real-time multilingual audio translation with Text-to-Speech capabilities.**

 ## 🎯 What This Is